- 1 What are badges and what do they do in 2K23 (badges explained)

 A good tip to follow is that you must have an attribute rating of over 80 to qualify for most Hall of Fame badges while an attribute rating of 99 is needed for some Hall of Fame badges such as Posterizer, Rebound Chaser, and Dimer.

-Looking for the best builds?
+Looking for the best badges?

-Looking for the best teams?
+Looking for the best team to play for?

-Looking for more NBA 2K22 guides?
+Looking for more 2K23 guides?